What Are Sod Prices?

 Soil that has no ground cover from grass or plants is susceptible to being blown away in strong winds or swept away during rain.
 Both situations are potentially hazardous, whether from breathing in the dust or risking mudflow into the home.
 Layering exposed soil with a healthy sod grass can help prevent soil erosion by covering it with a strong root system.

-When determining how to choose new sod for an existing yard, you’ll want to take a sample of the grass to the sod supplier near you to see if an exact match or similar type is available.
-If a completely new lawn is being installed, then there are a number of factors to consider, including climate, sun and shade ratio, level of foot traffic and more.
-Here are some helpful tips to consider when choosing new sod.
+When homeowners are determining how to choose new sod for an existing yard, it’s a good idea to take a sample of the grass to the sod supplier to see if an exact match or similar type is available.
+If a completely new lawn is being installed, then there are a number of factors to consider, including climate, sun and shade ratio, level of foot traffic, and more.
+Below are some helpful tips for homeowners to consider when choosing new sod.

 - Match any existing grass with the new type of grass being installed to replace old patches or increase the size of the lawn.